Muir Woods is one of the last Old Growth stands of coastal redwoods in the world.

 You can shorten this trail to an easy 1/2 mile loop walk if you cross earlier at Bridge 2.
 Alternatively it's only a 1-mile loop walk if you cross at Bridge 3.
 These shorter routes have the advantage of being hardscape all the way.

 5. Peer up at giant redwoods.

 Muir Woods National Park

 Their average age of these redwoods is an astounding 500 to 700 years old!
 There were once 2-million acres of the beauties in the Western United States, now reduced to almost nothing.

 6. Discover a redwood's age, by looking at a cross-section of its rings.

-This particular tree dates back to 909AD making it over 1,100 years old!
-Key events are marked on each ring of the tree, like 1492 when Columbus arrived in America, or the 1776 Declaration of Independence.
+Key events are marked on each ring of this cross-section of tree, like 1492 when Columbus arrived in America, or the 1776 Declaration of Independence.
+This tree dates back to 909AD making it over 1,100 years old!